Gardeners have many reasons for building paths in their landscapes.

 Other landscapers use a commercial metal or plastic landscape-edging product such as this one from Master Mark Plastics, available via Amazon.

-This 5-inch by 40-foot edging offers a textured wood grain look.
+This five-inch by 40-foot edging offers a textured wood grain look.

 Once you’ve decided the general course your pathway will take, you can mark it more specifically with landscape marking chalk such as this one, available from Krylon via Amazon.